 2016-17 grant £12,460

-This year, the pupil premium grant will continue to be used to provide support from teaching assistants.
-This enables the class teacher to have more time to work with pupils either individually or in small groups.
+Pupil Premium continued to be used to provide support from teaching assistants.
+This enabled the class teacher to have more time to work with pupils either individually or in small groups.

-The grant this year will also subsidise special events, trips and visits and other enrichment activities, which aim to inspire pupils to learn something new and to broaden their horizons.
+It also subsidised special events, trips and visits and other enrichment activities, which aim to inspire pupils to learn something new and to broaden their horizons.

-It will also be used to fund resources for spelling and mathematics.
+It was also used to fund resources for spelling and mathematics.
+Money was saved to invest in laptops for the following year.

 |PP-strategy English Bicknor C of E Primary School||[pdf 651KB]|